Codyvanzandt/Personal-Website/content/authors/admin/_index.md

 # - Visitors
 ---

-I'm now an Assistant Director of Academic Advising at Rice University where I advise students, crunch numbers, and broadly speaking, help keep the many intricate gears of our colossal advising machine in proper working order.
+I work at [Rice University](https://rice.edu) as an Assistant Director of the [Office of Academic Advising](https://oaa.rice.edu) where I advise students, crunch numbers, and broadly speaking, help keep the many intricate gears of our colossal advising machine in proper working order.

 In older times, I was a software engineer at [JPMorgan Chase](https://www.jpmorganchase.com/), then an English PhD student at [WashU](https://wustl.edu/), and I maintain an ~~obsession with~~ *interest in* both disciplines.
 My Research Buzzwords are [Cultural Analytics](https://culturalanalytics.org/), [Narratology](https://projectnarrative.osu.edu/about/what-is-narrative-theory), and [Formalism](https://www.newworldencyclopedia.org/entry/formalism).
 Currently, I'm working on a computational investigation of American serial television's most plot-disruptive episode types: bottle episodes, recaps, flashbacks, and the like.